-- 3.37 Applying Basel II's requirement of quantifying the impact on the value of net profit margin income for a benchmark change of 200 basis points in profit rates, the following are noted: - (a) The Bank's net profit margin income for the repricing period of >1 day to 3 months would potentially decrease by USD 225 thousand if profit margin rate decreases by 200 basis points. - (b) The Bank's net profit margin income for the repricing periods of > 3 months to 6 months would potentially by USD 0.3 thousand if profit margin rate increases by 200 basis points.
+- 3.37 Applying Basel II's requirement of quantifying the impact on the value of net profit margin income for a benchmark change of 200 basis points in profit rates, the following are noted: - a.
+The Bank's net profit margin income for the repricing period of 1 day to 3 months would potentially decrease by US\$ 13 thousand if the profit margin rate decreases by 200 basis points; - b.
+The Bank's net profit margin income for the repricing period of 3 months to 6 months would potentially decrease by US\$ 3 thousand if the profit margin rate decreases by 200 basis points; and - c.
+The Bank's net profit margin income for the repricing periods of 6 months to 12 months would potentially decrease by US\$ 49 thousand if the profit margin rate decreases by 200 basis points.

-Restricted Investment Accounts (RIA) and Displaced Commercial Risk (DCR)
+Equity of Investment Account Holders and Displaced Commercial Risk (DCR)

-- 3.38 The Bank's exposure to Displaced Commercial Risk is limited to its Restricted Investment Accounts (RIA) which comprises the following: - i) The GCC Pre IPO Fund, which was set up in 2006 to invest in the shares of unlisted GCC companies in the pre-IPO stage.
-The total size of the fund is relatively small with funds under investment of approximately USD 4.5 million.
-The Bank manages the fund as mudarib, in exchange for a fee of 20% of returns over a 10% simple - ii) The VCBank Investment Projects Mudarabah, which was set up in 2009 to provide liquidity financing to selected investment projects of VCBank.
-The Mudarabah comprises an investment of USD 12 million on which it earns a return of 7% less the Bank's share of profit as Mudarib of 7% thereof, which is distributed to investors on maturity.
+- 3.38 The Bank's exposure to Displaced Commercial Risk is limited to its Equity of Investment Account Holders which comprises the following: - i.
+The GCC Pre IPO Fund, which was set up in 2006 to invest in the shares of unlisted GCC companies in the pre-IPO stage.
+The total size of the fund is relatively small with funds under investment of approximately US\$ 3.7 million.
+The Bank manages the fund as a Mudarib, in exchange for a fee of 20% of returns over a 10% simple return.
+The investments in the GCC Pre IPO Fund are exposed to the general equity market risks prevalent in the GCC countries and in the real estate and petrochemical sectors. - ii.
+The Bank's Investment Projects Mudarabah was set up in 2009 to provide liquidity financing to a selected investment project which comprised an investment of US\$ 12 million on which it earned a return of 7% less the Bank's share of profit as Mudarib of 7% thereof distributable to investors on maturity.
+During the year, the Bank has settled in full the principal and profit payable relating to the Mudarabah.
+The investment in the Investment Projects Mudarabah was exposed to the risks prevalent in the real estate sector in Bahrain. - iii.
+Historical returns on Equity of Investment Account Holders: